 - National College Credit Recommendation Service (National CCRS)

-Charter Oak is one of the founding members of the Consortium for the Assessment of College Equivalency (CACE) and may be able to award credit for programs and credentials reviewed by the other member institutions.
-If you think your training program or credential was reviewed for credit and do not see it listed, contact the PLA Office for more information.
-Please provide your date of completion and the exact name of the training sponsor and program or credential and issuing agency.
+- Charter Oak is one of the founding members of the Consortium for the Assessment of College Equivalency (CACE) and may be able to award credit for programs and credentials reviewed by the other member institutions.
+If you think your training program was reviewed for credit and do not see it listed, contact the PLA Office for more information.
+Please provide your date of completion and the exact name of the training sponsor and program.